spencerbraun/stats_notes/STATS200/Statistical_Inference_Probability.md

 ### Chapter 1: Probability

-* intersection - probability that both A and B occur
+* Intersection - probability that both A and B occur
 * Complement - $A^c$ event that A does not occur, all events in the sample space that are not A
-*
 * Disjoint - A and C are disjoint if $A \cap C = \empty$
 * Probability Axioms: 1) $P(\Omega) = 1$, 2) If $A \subset \Omega$ then $P(A) \geq 0$ 3) If A, B disjoint then $P(A \cup B) = P(A) + P(B)$
 * Addition Law: $P(A \cup B) = P(A) +P(B) - P(A \cap B)$